 Select the target for this test.
 This can be a single probe or a group of probes (in which case the test will be a Probe to Probe test) or a Network Object (in which case the test will be a Probe/Endpoint to Network Object) test.
 Network Objects can be any routable IP or domain, a new Network Object can be defined by clicking on "New Network Object...".

 Select the device (or devices) that will run this test.
-This can be a single Probe or a group of Probes or all Probes OR this can be a single Endpoint Agent or all Endpoint Agents.
+This can be a single Probe or a group of Probes or all Probes OR this can be a single Endpoint Agent or a group of Endpoint Agents or all Endpoint Agents.

 This will be set to either "Probe to Probe" or "Probe to Network Object" or "Endpoint Agent to Network Object" depending on the target and client that was selected above.